top of page

 Growing up, reading was my escape.
 Whenever life felt heavy or uncertain, I’d disappear into stories — into characters and worlds that offered comfort.
 But even in those escapes, something was missing.
 The faces I read about, the heroines I admired, rarely looked like me.
 The Black girls, when they did appear, were often side characters — there to help, heal, or serve someone else’s story.

 Tired of hearing the same indirect message that "Black women are to serve- quietly without complaint", I started rewriting.
-I would imagine myself into the stories — giving the main character my skin tone, my hair, my heart.
-As I read, I created new details, new endings, and new reflections.
+I would imagine myself into the stories — which led to the creation of new details, new endings, and new reflections.
 That’s where my love for storytelling began — not just from reading, but from reclaiming space inside the stories I read.

 Now, as an adult, I carry that same heart into KJ BLOGZ.

-KJ BLOGZ is a safe place for transparent faith — a home for words that remind you that you’re not alone in the process of becoming.
+KJ BLOGZ is a safe place for transparent faith — a home for words that remind you that you’re not alone your process whether it be becoming, transitioning, or simply striving for more.

 KJ BLOGZ is a step toward representation that feels real.

-Because our stories — Black stories, faith stories, human stories — deserve to be seen in their fullness: not just as side notes or stereotypes, but as reflections of strength, grace, and divine growth.
+Because our stories deserve to be seen in their fullness: not just as side notes or stereotypes, but as reflections of strength, grace, and divine growth.

 My mission with KJ BLOGZ is to blend transparency, faith, and representation — to remind women, especially young Black women, that their journey matters.